Wangsimni station

 The name of the station, "Wangsimni", is related to a historical account dating from 14th century Korea.
 After establishing and becoming the first king of the Joseon dynasty, Yi Seong-gye presented the great Buddhist monk Muhak with the task of finding a site for the new capital.
 After searching for a suitable place, the monk stopped and saw an old farmer passing by on his ox.
-The farmer pointed toward the northwest and said to him, wangsimni (往十里), literally meaning 'go ten more li (li = a unit measure that equals to one-third of a mile).'
+The farmer pointed toward the northwest and said to him, wangsimni (往十里), literally meaning 'go ten more li (li = a unit measure equal to one-third of a mile).'
 The startled Muhak went to the northwest as he was told and ended up at the southern foot of Mt.
 Bugak, where Gyeongbokgung now stands.
 This was how Hanyang (present-day Seoul) was born.